Vector4-new/RobloxFDLauncherLinux/README.md

 🟡=Kinda works (Client will probably work but there might be issues such as lag and what not)

-✅=Works (Client is supposed to work, at least it did while testing)
+✅=Works (Client is supposed to work flawlessly, at least it did while testing)

 * 🟡 2008M
 * 💩 2013L